Liange235/Bayesian-optimization/README.md

 Supplementary material and source data from the paper ["Process Quality Control through Bayesian Optimization with Adaptive Local Convergence"].

-<sup>*</sup> *Note that for detailed explanation please read the corresponding section of I.Data Availability and Reproducibility Statement in file 'Supplementary Material.docx'.*
+<sup>*</sup> *Note that for detailed explanation please read the corresponding section of I.Data Availability and Reproducibility Statement in file Supplementary Material.docx.*

 ## Usage